snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 effective solution for being able to immediately see what we have (and what we're low on).
-Some might say they aren't the most environmentally friendly, but clear bins have near-infinite reuse potential (so I'll never throw them in the garbage), and they dramatically cut back on forgotten and wasted food.
+Some might say they aren't the most environmentally friendly, but clear bins have near-infinite reuse potential (so I'll never throw them in the garbage), and they completely eliminate forgotten (and eventually wasted) food.

 ![Closet](../assets/img/pantrybin07.jpg){: .mx-auto.d-block :}